nodesync validation

 All data was in sync or successfully repaired.

-Errors occurred, but enough replicas were available for partitions that did not have errors.
-Any errors are written to the console.
+The system writes any errors to the console.
+The failed status indicates errors occurred, but enough replicas were available for partitions that did not have errors.
+The system writes any errors to the console.